Admission into the Mechanical Engineering Graduate Program at SUNY Korea

 Although we are located in South Korea, the degree will be awarded by Stony Brook University (SBU) in New York.
 SUNY Korea Ph.D. students may have co-advisors at SBU, and spend their final year at SBU to complete their research work there, giving them the opportunity to participate in the Optional Practical Training (OPT) program that the U.S. government offers, if they choose to do so.
 The practical training may allow fresh graduates to work for 12 to 36 months in the U.S. after graduation.

-For graduate admission, we place a lot of emphasis on the caliber of the institution where you received the undergraduate and/or Master’s degree(s), the relevance of the courses you have taken, and your grade-point average (GPA).
+For graduate admission, we place a lot of emphasis on the caliber of the institution from where you received the undergraduate and/or Master’s degree(s), the relevance of the courses you have taken, and your grade-point average (GPA).
 The language of instruction at SUNY Korea is English.
 Therefore, we ask for your Test of English as a Second Language (TOEFL) scores if you are not a native English speaker.
 To receive full financial assistance for the Ph.D. program, you will need a minimum score of 90 in TOEFL (or 6.5 in IELTS).
 We also require GRE or an equivalent qualification.
 Visit Here for more details on the admission requirements for the Master’s and Ph.D. degrees in Mechanical Engineering at SUNY Korea.

 You can access the Fall 2018 SUNY Korea Graduate Application site from Here.